THE PRESIDENT’S COMMISSION ON THE STATUS OF UNIVERSITY WOMEN BYLAWS

 Commission standing committees serve as advisory bodies to the Executive Committee and, by extension, to the full commission.
 Standing committee chairs are responsible for reporting the status of their committees’ programs and initiatives to the Executive Committee.
 They are not authorized to make decisions without Executive Committee approval unless they receive specific, issue-related authority from the Executive Committee.

 The chair of each standing committee is responsible for scheduling regular meetings of that committee, preparing meeting agendas, and taking and distributing meeting minutes, with a copy to be filed with Office of the President liaison.
 The chair of each committee is responsible for providing a year-end report with recommendations to the Executive Committee.

 Section 4.2 Executive Committee

 The Executive Committee shall coordinate the activities of the Commission and its standing committees; it shall act for the Commission during and between meetings and shall serve as an advisory council to the elected commission officers.
 The Executive Committee will disseminate its decisions to the general committee via in-person meetings, email or by other electronic communication methods.
 Information and suggestions from the standing or ad-hoc committees will also be distributed to the general committee by the Executive Committee.

 To choose and prioritize issues, to set up ad hoc committees to work on those issues, and to serve as the rapid-response team for salient issues as they arise.

-Chair, chair-elect, and chairs of the Assessment Committee, Communication Committee, Recognition Committee, Nominations Committee and three at-large members elected from the general committee.
+Chair, chair-elect, and chairs of the Assessment Committee, Communication Committee, Recognition Committee, Nominations Committee, Policy Review Committee, and three at-large members selected from the campus community.
 They will be non-voting participants unless otherwise on the committee by virtue of election as an at-large member.